 A default environment file (environment.xml) is provided in the installed package.

 Currently, following objects are required for the execution environment:

 - publisher

-- · invoker
+- invoker

 - · repository

-- persistence
+- · persistence

 - timer

+- · journal and history

+- querier

 Example of implementation classes for these objects are embedded into the Orchestra jar and defined into the environment.xml file.